 Medicaid is specifically designed to help low-income families pay for long-term medical and custodial care and is jointly funded by the federal government and run by state governments.
 As such, coverage may vary from state to state.

 Federal law does require states to provide certain mandatory benefits but gives states leeway with other optional benefits.
 Mandatory benefits include inpatient and outpatient hospital services, physician services, lab and x-ray services, home health services, and others.
 Option benefits may include prescription drugs, physical therapy, occupational therapy, and other related services.

-Medicaid assists, eligible low-income adults, children, pregnant women, the elderly and people with disabilities.
+Medicaid assists eligible low-income adults, children, pregnant women, the elderly, and people with disabilities.

 Medicaid is different from Medicare in that it is an assistance program while Medicare is an insurance program.
 There are no age restrictions and it is based strictly on income.
-Patients pay little, if anything, for services they receive.
+Patients pay little, if anything, for the services they receive.